Kitura/Kitura-WebSocket/README.md

 ## APIs
 The following is an overview of the Kitura-WebSocket APIs.
 For more details see http://ibm-swift.github.io/Kitura-WebSocket.

-When using the WebSocket protocol clients connect to WebSocket Services running on a particular server.
+When using the WebSocket protocol, clients connect to WebSocket Services running on a particular server.
 WebSocket Services are identified on a particular server via a path.
 This path is sent in the Upgrade request used to upgrade a connection from HTTP 1.1 to WebSocket.